-- Ground transportation from the nearest airport to the accreditation facility or accommodations site - Ground transportation for team staff and players (flying only) and officials from playing venues to accommodations - Accommodations for players and coaches as per hosting agreement - Accommodations for Baseball Canada Representative and Baseball Canada Official Scorer.1 - Vehicle for the sole and exclusive use of the Baseball Canada Representatives and a minimum of one vehicle per venue for umpires - Ensuring all playing facilities meet Baseball Canada requirements as detailed in Facilities section of this document - Playing facility rental costs - Baseballs for all games2 - Medical personnel and related first aid equipment - Statisticians and related equipment - Umpires accommodations and per diems3 - Refreshments for athletes and umpires (in game)(dugouts must have water supply) - Opening and closing ceremonies
+- Ground transportation to and from the nearest airport and the accreditation facility or accommodations site for team (staff and players1), and Baseball Canada technical individuals (Baseball Canada Technical Representative(s), Official scorer(s), umpire supervisors, and umpires) - Ground transportation to and from the playing venues and accommodations for for team (staff and players1), and Baseball Canada technical individuals - Accommodations for players and team staff as per hosting agreement1 - Accommodations for Baseball Canada technical individuals. - · Vehicle for the sole and exclusive use of the Baseball Canada Technical Representative. - Ensuring all playing facilities meet Baseball Canada requirements as detailed in Facilities section of this document - Playing facility rental costs - Baseballs for all games2 - Medical personnel and related first aid equipment - Statisticians and related equipment - Umpires accommodations and per diems3 - Refreshments for athletes and umpires (in game)(dugouts must have water supply) - Opening and closing ceremonies